 Dizzy spells are episodes of feeling lightheaded or faint.
 An individual who has a dizzy spell may feel as if he is close to fainting or feel an overwhelming weakness.
 Some people also feel confused or nauseated when they have dizzy spells; some even vomit.
-During a dizzy spell, a person may have the sensation that the room is spinning or have difficulty talking, concentrating, walking, or performing ordinary tasks.
-Dizzy spells may be caused by a wide range of issues, including blood pressure changes, heart problems, stroke, tumors, and migraines; even medications and acute infections may cause them.
+During a spell, a person may have the sensation that the room is spinning or have difficulty talking, concentrating, walking, or performing ordinary tasks.
+These spells may be caused by a wide range of issues, including blood pressure changes, heart problems, stroke, tumors, and migraines; even medications and acute infections may cause them.

 Numerous illnesses and conditions are associated with dizziness, and it can be difficult for a doctor to provide an accurate diagnosis if it is a patient’s only symptom.
 Among the issues that may cause a dizzy spell are infections, low blood sugar, dehydration, and inadequate oxygen intake.
 Anemia, internal bleeding, and even panic disorder may cause dizziness as well.
 Additionally, a person may have episodes of dizziness because of a heart condition, stroke, tumor, or migraine.